deathnail298-creator/Kaizen-AI-Integration-Model/docs/INSTRUCTOR_SLIDE_DECK.md

 Easy to adopt

-Impossible to replicate without the Holy Tenet + sequence
+Breaks down if the Holy Tenet or sequence is ignored

-Slide 28 — Contact for Licensing / Commercial Use
+Slide 28 — Contact for Licensing or Commercial Use

 📧 nathan.rudloff.business@gmail.com